tmarfil/viptest/devcentral_post.md

 ## Concurrent Testing with Multiprocessing

-The Python multiprocessing module is crucial for VIPTest's performance.
+The [Python multiprocessing package](https://docs.python.org/3/library/multiprocessing.html) is crucial for VIPTest's performance.
 Here's how it works:

 1. The URL list is divided into chunks.
 2. Each chunk is processed by a separate Python process.